Charles J. Watters: Biography

 Charles Joseph Watters was born on January 17, 1927, in Jersey City, New Jersey.
 Watters attended Seton Hall Preparatory School and went on to graduate from Seton Hall University.
 He was ordained as a priest in 1953 for the Roman Catholic Archdiocese of Newark and served in parishes in Jersey City, Rutherford, Paramus, and Cranford, New Jersey.

 Watters was an active private pilot, flying small single-engine planes as far as Argentina.
 In 1962, Watters became a chaplain with the New Jersey Air National Guard.
 In 1964, he entered active duty as a chaplain with the U.S. Army.
 He began his first 12-month tour of duty in Vietnam on July 5, 1966.
 During his first tour, he was awarded the Air Medal and a Bronze Star for Valor.
 At the end of his first twelve months, in July 1967, he voluntarily extended his tour for an additional six months.

 Chaplain Watters also made the parachute drop in Operation Junction City on 22 February 1967.

-On November 19, 1967, Chaplain Watters' unit was involved in close combat with the enemy in the vicinity of Đắk Tô.
+On November 19, 1967, Chaplain Watters' unit was involved in close combat with the enemy in the vicinity of Đắk Tô, in which he was ultimately killed by a friendly bomb strike from an American bomber.
 For his "conspicuous gallantry ... unyielding perseverance and selfless devotion to his comrades" on that day, Chaplain Watters was posthumously awarded the Medal of Honor by Vice President Spiro Agnew in a ceremony that also honored John Andrew Barnes III and Robert F. Stryker.
 Watters is buried in Arlington National Cemetery.